tjd1234/cmpt135spring2024/obsidian/135website2024/object-oriented programming.md

 The `Point` class declares `set_to_origin` to be a [[friend function]], which means `set_to_origin` is allowed to read/write private variables in its parameter `p`.

 > **Rule of Thumb** Generally, *avoid* `friend` functions.
 The problem is they allow objects to be changed in more ways, and that can make your code harder to understand and harder to use correctly.
-It's usually better to write a method instead of a `friend`.
+It's generally better to write a method instead of a `friend`.

 ### A Read-only Date Class
 Another common object-oriented pattern is to *not use [[setter|setters]]*: make the `Date` class *read-only*.
 This simplifies the `Date` class and makes it easier to use correctly.